Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 Accidental presses of the Achievements menu option no longer open Steam/Epic

+### Disable travel portal

+There's an option in the menu to disable the blue tunnel on entering a level at a fast travel station.
+Helpful for faster practice when level reloads are needed.

 ### Move save to top

 Keybind to use `touch` command to set the modified time of your save file to current time, which effectively brings it